WITH PEOPLE BECOMING INCREASINGLY STRETCHED FOR TIME, IT'S NO SURPRISE THEY’VE STARTED USING WORKPLACE TOOLS OUTSIDE THE OFFICE.

 Whether you’re ready for a Ready Player One reality or not, millennials are spending less time outside.

 Actual screens have replaced the need for sunscreen and the process of opening a window has taken on a whole new meaning.
 It’s become a social norm to see a toddler with an iPhone, gifted as a tool of distraction so that their parents can have some free time to check their own devices.
 It’s not frowned upon, it’s just a way of life that my generation has come to know and accept.

 This change in lifestyle has naturally seen adjustments in the workplace, making that balance between work and home life all the more difficult to establish.

-You’d think that but modern families are starting to run more like workforces.
-Research in recent years suggested that 65% of people educated at university degree-level, struggle to balance work-life and home.
+Many would answer no, but modern families are starting to run more like workforces.
+Research in recent years suggests that 65% of people educated at a university degree-level, struggle to balance work-life and home.
 As a means to counteract this problem, they’ve resorted to downloading project management platforms such as Trello and Jira onto their smart devices.

 I believe this is a perfect example of the future operation of families.
 We just have to wait patiently for a sitcom to depict this change in dynamics and then we’ll know for sure that the virtual world is here to stay until the next wave of change!

 It’s been suggested that staying organised relieves stress.
 In my 25 years on this planet, I’ve not met a single person who enjoys being stressed out.
 It’d be like somebody admitting they enjoy being in physical pain, but let’s not go down that road… hey I’m not judging, each to their own.